 This means “sent” is not the same as “registered”.
 A submission accepted at the first moment can have guests rejected at the second, with nothing on the submission screen indicating this.

-Common second-moment errors and how to fix them
+Each second-moment error, and how to fix it

 Invalid support number